Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: The SSH-type models and their ground states

-Before discussing our index theory, we shall briefly summarize the basic formulation of infinite quantum systems.
-The notion of locally-unique gapped ground states, which is connected to the standard notion of unique gapped ground states in physics, plays a central role throughout the present paper.
-See also \cite{TasakiBook,TasakiLSM} for an elementary introduction and references.
+We shall make clear what we mean by a unique gapped ground state of a quantum system of particles defined on the infinite chain $\bbZ$.
+An elementary introduction and further references for the case of quantum spin systems can be found in \cite{TasakiBook,TasakiLSM}.\footnote{ The treatment of quantum spin systems is easier since we do not consider fixed-charge states.} For our index theorem, a class of states that we call ``locally-unique gapped fixed-charge ground states'' is most relevant.
+As we shall prove in section~\ref{s:IVL}, this notion is directly related to that of a unique gapped ground state on a finite chain, which is standard in the physics literature.

 We start with the definition of states in general.
 In infinite quantum systems, it is convenient to work with a linear map $\rho$ that gives the expectation value $\rho(\hA)$ of an operator $\hA\in\Aloc$.
-For a normalized pure state $\ket{\Phi}$ of a finite quantum system, the map is given by $\rho(\hA)=\bra{\Phi}\hA\ket{\Phi}$.